viclw17/viclw17.github.io/_posts/2023-04-01-unreal-utility-widget-list-view.md

 Back in EUW, we can pass dynamic data (index here for example) during constructing Entry Data.
 Right click to refresh the construct node if the **index** input is not showing.

 <img src="{{ site.url }}/images\2023-04-01-unreal-utility-widget-list-view\Screenshot_13.png" style="display:block; margin:auto;">

+This the minimal workflow to setup and use the List Widget in EUW.
+More notes will be added here for more conplex usage of the feature.

+TBC